Frequently Asked Questions

 Can children visit?

-We encourage children to visit, however, we ask you to pay special attention to visiting children under the age 12.
+We encourage children to visit, however, we ask you to pay special attention to visiting children under the age of 12.
 Noise levels should be kept at a minimum.
 Running in the hallways or wandering in residents rooms is a problem.

 Can we bring a family pet to the facility?

-We would love for your family pet to come visit.
+We would love for your family pet to come to visit.
 Please remember to clean up after them and take the proper safety measures at all times.
 All pets are to be kept on a leash and should have all current vaccinations.
-A copy of pet vaccinations need to be kept in the Business Office.
+A copy of pet vaccinations needs to be kept in the Business Office.

 How often will a physician or health professional visit?